 Which is as close at it gets in Judaism...

-In summary, the various religions not only teach widely widely divergent paths, but these paths do not even lead to the same destination.
+In summary, the various religions not only endorse paths very different from one another, but they do not even lead to the same destination.

-We could also go with the Sikh idea of entering into the abode of eternal bliss, whatever that means.
+Sikhism teaches that uniting the separated individual soul with the Universal Soul is entering into the abode of eternal bliss, whatever that means.

-And, of course, we could always opt to recline forever on raised thrones, wearing gold bracelets and fine silk, free of the basest human functions... relieving ourselves by perspiring through our skins.
-(I am afraid I am not sure exactly how long I could spend on a couch, heavenly or otherwise, but I am pretty sure it would not be more that a half day at the most).
+And, of course, there are those who opt to recline forever on raised thrones, wearing gold bracelets and fine silk, free of the basest human functions.
+(Exactly how long could you could spend on a couch, heavenly or otherwise?).

 The fact is, we do not need a 'way of life' or a philosophy.
 We do not need abstract theories and complicated, confused, and rambling rigmarole.
 We need answers in plain black and white.
 We need to know, in very simple terms, who we are, what we are doing here, and where we are going.